if-web-dev/booking-site-php-pdo-project/README.md

 * The site uses a Mysql database.

+* A PHP form to book

+* A PHP form contact using the php function mail() requiring the configuration of its apache server.

 * Boostrap with cdn links.

 * We show how we can load a specific js file by page.
 This js file manage the action of a button to book.